 3 that the methodologies given in Annexes 4, 5, 6 and 7 can be used by administrations when conducting sharing studies between radars and WAS including RLANs.

-NOTE 1 – The requirements stated in recommends 2should be subject to further study on an urgent basis, based on practical experience.
+NOTE 1 – Further information on the results of studies on the requirements stated in recommends 2 is given in Report ITU-R M.2115, which provides information on the procedures in place in various administrations and/or regional groups to test compliance with DFS requirements.

 Annex 1